Healthy Eating Grains

 Wild rice – the dark-colored, rice-like seed of fresh-water grasses; grows naturally in northern lakes of North America; popular with northern Native American cultures; good source of niacin, folic acid and magnesium.

-Although some have chosen to pursue a grain-free diet, unless you are actually allergic or sensitive, you can be healthy eating grains if you you choose to consume them as whole foods.
+Although some have chosen to pursue a grain-free diet, unless you are actually allergic or sensitive, you can be healthy eating grains if you you choose to consume them in moderate amounts and as whole foods.